tharunks/ece1779-inventory-project/project_proposal.md

 * Deploy the full system to Fly.io with persistent storage and global edge setup.
 * Configure Fly.io health monitoring (CPU, memory, disk) and automated alerts.
 * Implement GitHub Actions pipelines for CI/CD — automated testing, build, and deployment.
-* If time permits, secure configuration using Fly.io Secrets Manager and ensure HTTPS.
+* If time permits, secure configuration using Fly.io Secrets Manager and HTTPS enforcement.

 ### Shared / Collaborative Tasks
 All the team memebers are expected to follow and help with the following tasks: